roge-rm/NMCode/README.md

 Next the device prompts for the MIDI channel.
 Buttons 1 through 12 select those channels.

-Then the device prompts for the scale:
+Then the device prompts for the scale/mode:

-* 1 Major
+* 1 Ionian Mode
-* 2	Natural Minor
+* 2	Dorian Mode
-* 3	Harmonic Minor
+* 3	Phrygian Mode
 * 4	None
-* 5	Pentatonic Major
+* 5	Lydian mode
-* 6	Pentatonic Minor
+* 6	Mixolydian Mode
-* 7	Whole Tone
+* 7	Aeolian Mode
+* 8	Locrian Mode
+* 9 Pentatonic Scale
-* 8	Blues
+* 10 Blues Scale

 After the scale is selected you are prompted for the root note, this is chosen using the same note layout as original firmware (starting with C at the top left).